-The ring topology was most commonly used in schools, offices, and smaller buildings where networks were smaller.
+In the past, the ring topology was most commonly used in schools, offices, and smaller buildings where networks were smaller.
 However, today, the ring topology is seldom used, having been switched to another type of network topology for improved performance, stability, or support.

-Advantages of bus topology
+Advantages of a ring topology

 - All data flows in one direction, reducing the chance of packet collisions.